 However, I would recommend chasing your dreams.
 When you’ve always dreamed of setting up your bakery or coffeeshop after retirement, why not doing it?
 It’s all about doing what your love and choosing the lifestyle in retirement that makes you happy.

 Before you start a new company, it’s important to research the competition, your product or service, how profitable it can be, etcetera.
-A great service that can help you set up your company and register as an LLC is ZenBusiness.
-Learn more here.
+A great service that can help you set up your company is Northwest register agent, find out more here.

 5) Become A (Semi)-Professional Chef